Skip to main content

 What does Olney Theatre provide?

-• Up to one week of workshop space
+• Up to one week of workshop time

-• Olney Theatre staff support for casting, dramaturgical work, script supervision, music support, and possibilities for other personnel and resource procurement as needed on a project-by-project basis
+• Casting, dramaturgical work, script supervision, music support, and other support as needed on a project-by-project basis

 What does Olney Theatre Center require?